Meka Whaitiri

-Melissa Heni Mekameka Whaitiri (born 11 January 1965) is a New Zealand Labour Party politician and Member of the New Zealand House of Representatives.
-She was elected to Parliament in the 2013 Ikaroa-Rāwhiti by-election and is currently Minister of Customs, Minister for Veterans and Minister for Food Safety.
+Melissa Heni Mekameka Whaitiri (born 11 January 1965) is a New Zealand politician and former member of the New Zealand House of Representatives.
+She was first elected to Parliament in the 2013 Ikaroa-Rāwhiti by-election for the Labour Party.

+Whaitiri served as Minister of Customs for the Sixth Labour Government on two separate occasions but resigned from her party on 3 May 2023 to contest the 2023 general election for Te Pāti Māori.
+For the remainder of the parliamentary term, she was treated as an independent member in the House, and was defeated in her bid to retain Ikaroa-Rāwhiti by the Labour candidate, Cushla Tangaere-Manuel.

 Early life

 Whaitiri was born in Manutuke near Gisborne in 1965.
 Her parents were Wirangi Wiremu Whaitiri, a Korean War veteran, and Mei Whaitiri (née Irihapiti Robin), who was the model used for the Pania of the Reef statue in Napier in 1954.
 Whaitiri's father was a native speaker of te reo Māori who taught the language to his daughter.
 She has four siblings and was brought up in the Hastings suburb of Whakatu by a whānau of mostly freezing workers.
 She has affiliation to Rongowhakaata and Ngāti Kahungunu.
 At Karamu High School, she was head girl.

 She first worked at a freezing works before obtaining a master's degree in education from Victoria University of Wellington.
 In both softball and netball, she competed to national level.
 She was selected by the Silver Ferns as a non-travelling reserve player.
 Her first professional job was for Parekura Horomia, then a manager in the Department of Labour, who made her wait eight hours before he saw her, but then hired her immediately.
 She later worked for the Māori Women's Welfare League before returning to the Department of Labour as deputy secretary.
 She worked as an adviser in Horomia's office when he was Minister of Māori Affairs.
 From 2009 until her election to Parliament, she was chief executive officer of Ngāti Kahungunu iwi.

 Whaitiri has two sons.
 She is openly lesbian and was previously in a relationship with Kiri Allan.